5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 Not that typical climb that’s trying to pull you down.

 And you’re in Spain meaning you’ll have potable water stations along the routes to refill bottles.
 That’s a big plus.
-Because stay hydrated or you’ll find yourself on the roadside faster than you say tranquil.
+Staying hydrated is crucial or you’ll find yourself on the roadside faster than you say tranquil.

 And what’s better after a hard ride on epic roads than sitting in a café at the lake with your favorite cake or some Spanish tapas?

 Ok.
-Maybe two coffees and two cakes … anyways you get the point.
+Maybe two coffees and two cakes … anyway you get the point.

-Back in Girona you’ll notice lots of beautiful cafes held by pro-cyclists or other pro athletes.
-It’s a good opportunity to replenish energy stores after your days ride and meet other ambitious cyclists.
+Back in Girona, you’ll notice lots of beautiful cafes held by pro-cyclists or other pro athletes.
+It’s a good opportunity to replenish energy stores after your day’s ride and meet other ambitious cyclists.
 Plenty of restaurants offer fresh fish or traditional Spanish tapas.
-And even unpacked stores made its way to Girona.
+And even unpacked stores made their way to Girona.

 You’ve probably guessed it already.